zsq96512/zsq96512-PHBS_TQFML-Project/Readme.md

 (2)For ANN it is difficult to control all the large number of parameters;<br>
 (3)For ANN it is difficult to obtain a stable solution.

+* Future work of ANN:
+(1)Increase the number of the hidden layer and their neurons;
+(2)Improve the method of iniial weights setting;
+(2)Apply a useful empirical formula.

 ## References

 [1] Galeshchuk, S. (2016).
 Neural networks performance in exchange rate prediction.
 Neurocomputing, 172(C), 446-452.